rajesh-gonuguntla/learn-ruby/README.md

 Learning Ruby

-This repo's intention is to document a beginer's experience & eamples on Ruby.
+This repo's intention is to document a beginer's explore Ruby language features and put some examples.

 DAY 1: